 Distributed Version Control Systems: Version control systems are handy tools that help you keep track of changes made to a file or set of files over time.
-Each change is saved as its own version, so you can easily go back and view earlier versions later on.
+Each change is saved as its version, so you can quickly go back and view earlier versions later.

 |Post On:||What Are Distributed Version Control Systems?|

 |Post Type:||GIT Tutorial|

 |Applicable For:||Freshers & Experience|

 Use Of Distributed Version Control Systems (VCS) :

 - Repository: We can use it as a repository.
 The project’s history can be considered a database of changes containing all edits and versions (snapshots) over time.

 - Copy of Work (sometimes called checkout): The personal copy of all the files in a project is known as the “working directory.”
 You can edit this copy without affecting the work of others, and once you are done making your changes, you can commit them to a repository.